 Show or manipulate the queue of functions to be executed on the matched element.

 A collection of properties that represent the presence of different browser features or bugs.
-Primarily intended for jQuery’s internal use; specific properties may be removed when they are no longer needed internally to improve page startup performance.
+Intended for jQuery’s internal use; specific properties may be removed when they are no longer needed internally to improve page startup performance.
+For your own project’s feature-detection needs, we strongly recommend the use of an external library such as Modernizr instead of dependency on properties in jQuery.support.

 Attach an event handler for all elements which match the current selector, now and in the future.